Atlas-Authority/MarkdownMacro/README.md

 *   German

 This macro DOES NOT support inline HTML.
 This functionality was removed due to it being perceived as a security vulnerability.

+# Release workflow

+Create a new release based on the correct release branch and correct tag name.

+- release/1.6.x will target Confluence < 9.
+Eg create a release 1.6.30 with tag 1.6.30 on release/1.6.x
+- main will target Confluence >= 9.0, and should be tagged with 2.x.y.
+Eg create a release 2.0.0 with tag 2.0.0 on main